MostafaAtef96/the_complete_app_by_appbrewery/README.md

 ### What is Destini?

 **Destini** is a choose your own adventure game like Bandersnatch.
-In the process of building this app, you should apply your knowledge from the last module (Quizzler) to use Dart OOP principles to build a well organised project.
+In the process of building this app, you should apply your knowledge from the last module - Quizzler - to use Dart OOP principles to build a well organised project.

 ### Notes
 * App Icon was downloaded from pngtree.com